Oyuunbilegiin Pürevbaatar

 Oyuunbilegiin Pürevbaatar (Оюунбилэгийн Пүрэвбаатар; born 23 November 1973) is a Mongolian former wrestler who competed in the 2000 Summer Olympics and in the 2004 Summer Olympics.

-World Championships Results
+Freestyle career

+At the 1997 Asian Championships which was held 12–18 April in Tehran, Iran, Pürevbaatar won the tournament in the men's freestyle 58 kg, including the match against World champion Mohammad Talaei who beat 1996 Olympic medalist and reigning Asian champion Ri Yong-sam.

+At the 2000 Olympic Qualification Tournament which was held 29 January in Minsk, Belarus, Pürevbaatar won the gold medal in the men's freestyle 58 kg, by defeating Arif Abdullayev in the final.

+At the 2000 Olympics Pürevbaatar originally earned 5-tn place in the men's freestyle 58 kg.
+He defeated Cory O'Brien 9-0, Aleksandr Guzov 6-1, lost to Alireza Dabir 2-5, and won David Pogosian by 6-0.

+Pürevbaatar was disqualified after he tested positive for Furosemide.

-At the 2001 World Championships Oyuunbilegiin Pürevbaatar won the silver medal in the men's freestyle 58 kg.
-He defeated the strong wrestlers such as World University Championships winner and European Championships medalist Aliaksandr Karnitski (BLR) 4-0, two-time European champion and World championships medalist David Pogosian (GEO) 5-1, reigning two-time Pan American champion and future Olympic champion Yandro Quintana (CUB) 6-2 of the elimination rounds.
-In the final round, it comes to him against 1996 Olympic medalist Guivi Sissaouri of Canada.
+At the 2001 World Championships which was held 22–25 November in Sofia, Bulgaria, Pürevbaatar won the silver medal in the men's freestyle 58 kg.
+He defeated the strong wrestlers such as World University Championships winner and European Championships medalist Aliaksandr Karnitski 4-0, two-time European champion and World championships medalist David Pogosian 5-1, reigning two-time Pan American champion and future Olympic champion Yandro Quintana 6-2 of the elimination rounds.
+In the final round, it comes to him against 1996 Olympic medalist Guivi Sissaouri from Canada.
 Wrestlers could not determine the winner in regular time of the match with a score 2-2, Sissaouri was briefly pinned with his back to the mat, also he fell because of a successful single leg takedown by Pürevbaatar.
 During the overtime, the Canadian scored a 3-point takedown to grab a 5-2 victory.